Archaeological ethics: Globally

 The World Archaeological Congress (WAC) is a global organization that holds a congress every four years to discuss recent publications and research as well as to update archaeological practice guidelines and policies.
 The WAC publishes a code of ethics for their archaeologists to follow.
 Some of the accords which have been adopted by the WAC code of ethics include the Dead Sea Accord, the Vermillion Accord on Human Remains, and the Tamaki Makau-rau Accord on the Display of Human Remains and Sacred Objects.
 The WAC has also published a separate code of ethics for the protection of the Amazon Forest Peoples.
 In 1970, the United Nations Educational, Scientific, and Cultural Organization, UNESCO, held a convention in Paris on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property.
 Many countries joined and it was put into use in 1972.
-It is important to note that archaeological ethics are not the same around the world and what is considered ethical behavior can vary from culture to culture.
+Archaeological ethics are not the same around the world and what is considered ethical behavior can vary from culture to culture.
 Many archaeological organizations around the world require their members to follow a code of ethics; several of these associations, however, do not publish their code of ethics for non-members.
 Some of these associations include the Korean Archaeological Society and the Japanese Archaeological Association.

 The Register of Professional Archaeologists is a multinational organization that provides accreditation for archaeologists and adjacent professionals.
 They provide a network which serves to connect archaeologists to each other and to industries which rely upon their expertise.